 In the example for 3 Letter Seal, adding the keystroke "1" in the text edit box will add a circular border appropriate for a three-letter monogram in the view window.

-For alphabets with standard Euro characters, use the character map utility on your computer to access the appropriate keystrokes or expand the character list in the lettering properties window or under the automatic shapes.
+For alphabets with standard Euro characters, use the character map utility on your computer to access the appropriate keystrokes.